The Top Allergy-Fighting Plants for the Home Gardener

 Top Ten Allergy-Fighting, Allergy-Friendly Plants for the Home Gardener

-- Impatiens comes in many colors and sizes but all of them thrive in partial shade with good moisture.
-Like the Pansy, the few pollen grains in each Impatiens flower, each grain is large, sticky and they don’t go airborne.
-Easy to grow and very floriferous, all kinds of Impatiens are terrific allergy-friendly garden flowers.
-(OPALS™ 1)
+- Impatiens comes in many colors and sizes, but all of them thrive in partial shade with good moisture.
+Like the Pansy, each pollen grain in an Impatiens flower is large, sticky and does not become airborne.
+Easy to grow and very floriferous, all kinds of Impatiens are terrific allergy-friendly garden flowers (OPALS™ 1).

 - Nepeta nervosa, Catmint, is a shade-loving hardy perennial that produces little pollen but a great deal of sweet nectar, making it a favorite of pollinators.
-Easy to grow, easy to propagate from cuttings, Catmint is a good addition to almost any shady garden spot.
-(OPALS™ 2)
+Easy to grow and easy to propagate from cuttings, Catmint is a good addition to almost any shady garden spot (OPALS™ 2).

 - Cuphea, Cigar Plant, is a half-hardy perennial for the warmest zones, and used as an annual in zones 7-3.
-Easy to and quick to grow, quick from cuttings, the little purple flowers attract many native pollinators and shed next to no pollen.
-(OPALS™ 2)
+Easy and fast to grow, quick from cuttings, the little purple flowers attract many native pollinators and shed next to no pollen (OPALS™ 2).

 That is just a taste of the plants listed in The Allergy-Fighting Garden.
 With many new pollen-free plants to choose from, as well as clearly marked “worst offenders” to avoid, this is the ultimate resource for home gardeners and professionals alike who want to build healthy, safe, and beautiful gardens that everyone can enjoy.